 The Golden Gate Bridge is San Francisco’s top rated tourist spot, and for good reason.
 It guards the bay and muscles its way into the forefront of the city’s skyline.
 This guide for how to visit the Golden Gate Bridge will help you get to the bridge and see for yourself why it’s SF’s most famous icon.

 This article is designed to help answer any questions that you may have about visiting the Golden Gate Bridge.
 We are nothing if not helpful here at California Crossings.
-So, we will help you figure out things like how to get to the bridge, when best to go, how to walk the bridge and some suggestions for what to do nearby.
+So, I’ll help you figure out things like how to get to the bridge, when best to go, how to walk the bridge and some suggestions for what to do nearby.

 Here’s a table of contents if you want to skip around or just scroll down for all of the good stuff: